 More About the Baby Annabell Interactive Doll

 This doll is the UK’s number 1 best seller and is recommended for children age 3 and up (this has not stopped my youngest, who is obsessed!).

 She is just like a real baby with realistic sound and movements and has 8 lifelike functions.

 She really wets her nappy and can use a potty, she babbles, gurgles, sucks on her bottle or dummy with real sounds and mouth movement, cries real tears, burps, yawns, falls asleep and responds to touch and movement.
 The doll comes with a bottle, dummy, bib, nappy and cute pendant.

-Getting Started with Baby Annabell
+Getting Started with the Baby Annabell Interactive Doll

 Our box was a little damaged in transit but that didn’t stop us digging in and getting Annabell out.
 You need a screwdriver to remove the battery back, to fit the 3 x AAAs you need.

 You then switch her on using the button on the back and she immediately starts making cute baby sounds.
 You can easily switch her off and after some time has passed, she will fall asleep, to conserve batteries.
 You can wake her up by giving her the dummy or her bottle.

 My eldest immediately wanted to give her the dummy.
 She is pretty clever as will suck the dummy and make realistic baby sounds and facial expressions.
 We found out if you give her the dummy three times, she will cry, needing comforting her by patting her or giving her the dummy or bottle.